victorgutemberg/banana-navigator/README.md

 The agent receives a reward of +1 for every yellow banana collected and -1 if a blue banana is collected.

+### Solving the environment

+The environment is considered solved when the agent can get an average score of +13 over 100 consecutive episodes.

 ## Running the project

 ### Installing dependencies